 Contact your local police department or sheriffs office to file a report.

-When you file the report, provide as much documentation as possible, including copies of debt collection letters, credit reports, and your notarized ID Theft Affidavit .
+When you file the report, provide as much documentation as possible, including copies of debt collection letters and credit reports.

 Request a copy of the police report.
 Some creditors will request to see the report to remove the debts created by the identity thief.